 Even if the European Democratic Party and the Republican Left, which jointly ruled Catalonia until the regional government was dissolved by Madrid, renounce secession, the Socialists would still not partner with them, Iceta said in a television interview.

-He would not commit to a unionist pact with center-right parties either, thus condemning the Socialists to four more years in opposition.
+Nor would he commit to a unionist pact with center-right parties, thus condemning the Socialists to four more years in opposition.

 The Socialists governed Catalonia with the support of the Republican Left and small far-left parties from 2003 to 2010.